 For as long as I can remember I have been around dogs.
 I grew up with dogs and as soon as I left home and was able to care for one myself well, I didn’t hesitate.

 Dogs have been a major part of my life and I can’t imagine my life without them.

-I have spoken in previous posts about selling up to live on a boat, well the business I sold last year was a Dog Walking and Petsitting business which I set up and ran for four years and if we hadn’t made the decision to move away and live on our boat, then I’d still be there dog walking and caring for people’s pets for a living.
+I have spoken in previous posts about selling up to live on a boat, well the business I sold in 2017 was a Dog Walking and Petsitting business which I set up and ran for four years and if we hadn’t made the decision to move away and live on our boat, then I’d still be there dog walking and caring for people’s pets for a living.
 It was great for me and a wise career choice at that time, because I love animals, I love the outdoors, I like to keep fit and one of my favourite things in the world, (apart from animals) is walking – Perfect!

 It was hard work though, in the Summer months it was the best job in the world and in the Winter months, well it was hard graft.
 I didn’t particularly mind the bad weather because I dressed for it and I got used to the ‘bad hair days’ and the ‘wild, wet look’, but one of the hardest things was coping with the Mud!